xaviranik/boostimer/README.md

 - Display a countdown timer to highlight when the product will be restocked.
 - Display a countdown timer to highlight sale products purchase availability end days and time.
-- Display stock timer automatically after sale timer when stock goes zero.
+- Display Restock timer automatically after Sale timer when stock goes zero.
 - Manages Restock and Sale countdown for stock quantity.
-- Display sale timer and restock timer countdown for Simple Product.
+- Display Sale timer and Restock timer countdown for Simple Product.
-- Display restock timer countdown for Variable Product.
+- Display Restock timer countdown for Variable Product.
 - Display Sale timer countdown for External/Affiliate Product.
 - Customize Sale Timer and Restock Timer title.
 - Works seamlessly with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) product - Simple, Variable.